ajeetchouksey/blog/_posts/2025-07-13-Supercharging_Code_Reviews.md

 By integrating Azure OpenAI into your CI/CD pipeline, you can automate repetitive checks, enforce custom rules at scale, and empower your teams to focus on strategic design and innovation.

-In this post, we’ll explore **how a customized AI code reviewer delivers clear ROI for decision makers**: reducing review cycle times, strengthening compliance posture, and providing actionable insights.
+In this post, we’ll explore **how a customized AI code reviewer delivers clear ROI for decision-makers**: reducing review cycle times, strengthening compliance posture, and providing actionable insights.
 You’ll learn how to seamlessly integrate the tool into your existing workflows and tailor it to your enterprise needs, ensuring both speed and governance go hand in hand.
 <!--more-->

 <img src="/images/posts/2025-07-13-aicrgcdt/architecture.jpeg" alt="Architecture Diagram" style="max-width:80%; height:auto; display:block; margin:0 auto;" />